Steve Chong: Grad program

-RICE Movement's Grad Program is aimed at setting 'young adults up for evangelism and ministry in their local church and beyond.'
+RICE Movement's Grad Program was aimed at setting 'young adults up for evangelism and ministry in their local church and beyond.'
 The program has partnered with Ravi Zacharias ministries for apologetics training as well as other local social justice organisations dependant on the city.

 Views

 Chong has a high view of the significance of Asian people in Western nations like Australia, not simply because of their influence in the culture, but because they will be part of the future of the global Christian faith:People are having to realise we’re in the China century.
 And Australia has such a significant part in that.
 Everything we do is so pegged to Asia.
 We’re this unique Western country in Asia.
 That’s why we’ve got this ability to cross these cultures right now.
 Whether it’s the boom of the church in Korea, or the underground church in China — the crazy statistics that there are more Christians in China than America — the West hasn’t stopped to engage with this.
 Has the centre of Christianity moved?Steve identifies himself with practical charismatic theology and describes his experience in a vodacast with Shawn Bolz:"I'm 42 years old I've got four kids...
 I would say 37 of those years for me which is a big chunk of time were really firmly built in reformed conservative Evangelism and a particularly conservative version of that in Australia so i'm talking about like really very much so like kind of get in trouble if you raise your hands kind of zone.
 In terms of spiritual Gifts I would I was definitely affectively a sensationalist but I was if i was open into it as a possibility it would be you know not in practise that's for sure...
 I probably didn’t believe they exist.